googleapis/google-cloud-ruby/google-cloud-env/CONTRIBUTING.md

 ## Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
-See {file:CODE_OF_CONDUCT.md Code of Conduct} for more information.
+See [Code of Conduct](CODE_OF_CONDUCT.md) for more information.